Tush9905/Tush9905/README.md

 ## Projects
 ### [Heart Disease Risk Predictor](https://github.com/Tush9905/Heart_Disease_Risk_Predictor)
-* It Predicts the Risk of Brain Stroke.
+* It Predicts the Risk of a Heart Disease.
-* Achieved an accuracy of **96%** with the Machine Learning Model using the Random Forest Classifier ML Algorithm.
+* Achieved an accuracy of **98%** with the Machine Learning Model using the Random Forest Classifier ML Algorithm.
 * Developed the Web App using Streamlit.
 * Tech - Python, Pandas, Scikit Learn, Streamlit.